EmiyaSyahriel/PSW.BinarySave/README.md

 ## Reference Compilation
 If you do not want to edit the source code of this library after cloning or just edit once for all, you can compile this library as a normal DLL.

-Open the `PSW.BinarySave.vsproj` file with Visual Studio or any C#-capable IDE and then Build it with `Release|Any CPU` configuration. and then add the built DLL as reference to your C# Project / Solution.
+Open the `PSW.BinarySave.csproj` file with Visual Studio or any C#-capable IDE and then Build it with `Release|Any CPU` configuration. and then add the built DLL as reference to your C# Project / Solution.

 ### Framework Version